rayct/rayct/README.md

-# Zettelkasten for Turner, Raymond C.
+# Welcome to the Github home for Turner, Raymond C.

 ---